- Early Action Deadline: November 15, 2019 (Submit portfolio by December 1)

-All applicants must first apply (using Common App or the SUNY ap) and then proceed to submit the required portfolio of artwork online at SlideRoom.
+All applicants must first apply (using Common App or the SUNY app) and then will be prompted via email to submit the required portfolio of artwork online at SlideRoom.
 There is a $10 fee per portfolio submission payable in SlideRoom.
 Please submit only one portfolio to the School of Art+Design major program of your choice.
-Available undergraduate major programs are listed below (all students complete a general visual arts foundation year in the freshman year of all programs.
-Accepted students will begin their chosen specific major programs only after they have completed the first academic year.):
+Students from all majors complete a comprehensive visual arts foundation year in their freshman year.
+Available undergraduate major programs are as follows:

 - BFA Painting and Drawing